trasz/test/capv.md

 Most utilities provide the '-k' option to use kernel-based fallbacks instead.

 Before using coaccept(2) or cocall(2) for the first time in a thread, call cosetup(2).
-If you are both the calling and the callee, call it twice.
+If you are both the caller (of some services) and the callee (for another), call it twice.
 The (to be) callee thread obtains the target capability using coregister(2), then passes it to prospective callers either via the capability vector, or over unix domain socket using `SCM_CAPS`.
 See usr.bin/coregister/coregister.c for a code example.
 There is also the colookup(2)